-- Ontario Regulation 359/09 made under the Environmental Protection Act, 2009. - Provincial Policy Statement 2005. - Natural Heritage Information Centre (NHIC) Mapping and Databases - o Various databases and mapping were used to identify species locations relative to the Site. - Aerial Imagery - o Aerial imagery was used to identify natural features relative to the Site location. - Land Information Ontario - o LIO was consulted to identify natural features relative to the Site location. - NHIC Biodiversity Explorer - The explorer was used to search species, wildlife concentration areas, plant communities, invasive occurrences, and natural areas. - Middlesex County Planning Department - The Planning Department was consulted to discuss natural features that exist on the Site and subject property. - St. Clair Region Conservation Authority - The conservation authority was contacted to delineate any known significant and nonsignificant natural features on the property. - Ontario Ministry of Natural Resources Aylmer District Office (OMNR) - The Ministry of Natural Resources Office was contacted to obtain restricted data from the explorer search, in addition to a full records review for renewable energy projects. - Township of Stathroy-Caradoc Official Plan (S-COP). - The Official plan was used to identify any natural heritage features located on-Site and within the subject property.
+- Ontario Regulation 359/09 made under the Environmental Protection Act, 2009 - Provincial Policy Statement 2005 - Natural Heritage Information Centre Mapping and Databases - o Various databases and mapping were used to identify species locations relative to the Site. - Aerial Imagery - o Aerial imagery was used to identify natural features relative to the Site location. - Land Information Ontario - o LIO maps were used to identify natural features relative to the Site location. - Natural Heritage Information Centre Biodiversity Explorer - The explorer was used to search species, wildlife concentration areas, plant communities, invasive occurrences, and natural areas. - Middlesex County Planning Department - The Planning Department was consulted to determine total percent forest coverage of the municipality of Strathroy-Caradoc to further identify significant woodland areas. - St. Clair Region Conservation Authority - The conservation authority was contacted to delineate any known significant and nonsignificant natural features on the property. - Ministry of Natural Resources Aylmer District Office (OMNR) - The Ministry of Natural Resources Office was contacted to obtain restricted data from the explorer search and to further identify natural and significant natural heritage features on-Site and adjacent lands. - Township of Stathroy-Caradoc Official Plan (S-COP). - The Official plan was used to identify any natural heritage features located on-Site and on adjacent lands.